yuchnw/quadSLAM/README.md

 * To prevent system crash, run `catkin_make_isolated -j1` to build only one package at a time.

 #### MAVPROXY
+MAVProxy is a fully-functioning GCS for UAV’s.
+The intent is for a minimalist, portable and extendable GCS for any UAV supporting the MAVLink protocol.

 ## Lidar Sensor
+As a compact and high-performace distance measurement device, *Lidar Lite V3* has been used to generate 3D map.
 ![lidar](/img/lidar.png)

 ## Code